thediymaker/slurm-node-dashboard/README.md

 SLURM_SERVER=""
 SLURM_API_TOKEN=""
 ```

+The only required env variables are the "SLURM" ones.
+You will also want to update teh cluster and company details.
+The OPENAI and PROMETHEUS varaiables are only required if you want to use those features.

 **You will also need to make sure you place your logo.png in the plublic directory, as well as replace the default favicon.ico with your own.**